jlu-beep/jluVR/README.md

 2) Run dev server
 npm run dev

-Open the printed URL (e.g. http://localhost:5173\).
+Open the given URL (e.g. http://localhost:5173\), this will open a tab on a browser to host the application.

-You should see a cube.
-On desktop, drag with the mouse to orbit.
+The "Testing Cube" will appear if a .splat model is not utilised

 ---